-- 1. To rezone land currently zoned B2 Local Centre, located within the Byron Bay Town Centre, to B3 Commercial Core, to differentiate Byron Bay from other smaller centres in Byron Shire. - 2.
-To promote mix used development including residential housing on top of compatible commercial ground uses, while maintaining the small town village feel of the town centre. - 3.
+- To promote mix used development including residential housing on top of compatible commercial ground uses, while maintaining the small town village feel of the town centre. - 2.
 To ensure that new development of a significant scale in Byron Bay Town Centre achieves principles of Design Excellence and, through the highest standard of architectural, urban and landscape design; delivers ecologically sustainable and resilient buildings and public places.